codeginge/projects/tech_tree/README.md

 ## processes
 1 - web service (user interaction handling)
-	1a -NotStarted- log user in with username and password 2a -NotStarted- show student users their tech tree and provide links to docs for learning 2b -NotStarted- allow students to comment on items in the tech tree 2c -NotStarted- put student comments into user_input_json_file
+	1a -Done- log user in with username and password
+	2a -NotStarted- show student users their tech tree and provide links to docs for learning 2b -NotStarted- allow students to comment on items in the tech tree 2c -NotStarted- put student comments into user_input_json_file